rafa-arantes/verification-engine/README.md

   }, [data, selectedOptionsSorted]);
 ```

-it uses `selectedOptionsEntries` because it's already memoized, having no need to redo the calculation just to get the values.
+it uses `selectedOptionsSorted` because it's already memoized and sorted, having no need to redo the calculation just to get the values.

 ### Keyboard Navigation